Irwin1985/cloudlang/README.md

 # CloudLang

 <hr>

+##cloudlib.prg
-**cloudlib.prg** this is the Visual Foxpro interface to interop with clouldlang service.
+This is the Visual Foxpro interface to interop with clouldlang service.

 Example: the following gets the service version.